How to Integrate Buttondown with Astro: Complete Guide

 Before starting, you will need:

-• A Buttondown account (free tier for up to 100 subscribers)
+- A Buttondown account (the free tier covers up to 100 subscribers)

 Installation

-Buttondown does not have an official SDK.
-The REST API is simple enough to use with the built-in fetch API.
-No additional packages are needed.
+Buttondown does not publish an official JavaScript SDK.
+The REST API is simple enough to call with the built-in fetch API, so no Buttondown package is needed.

 npx astro add node